 - Pick up a few pieces of trash everyday – if it’s safe to do so pick up a few pieces of trash and make sure it gets in to the proper receptacle

 - Recycle – educate yourself about what can be recycled in your area and sort all items accordingly

 - Participate in a beach / river or park clean up – search for non-profits or other such groups hosting clean ups in your area – if there are none, start your own!

 - Reuse household items for new purposes – get creative!
 Use glass jars for lunch containers or cups, use candle votives to decorate with in a new way, glass bottles to hold flowers, the possibilities are endless!

 - Share your actions with others so they can be inspired to do the same

 Join the Discovery Whale Watch crew in cleaning the beach near our location!
+This is a collaborative event with support from Monterey Bay Aquarium’s Seafood Watch Program, Monterey County Conventions and Visitors Bureau, Slater Moore Photography, the Whalenerd’s Podcast, Brent Allen Outside and more!
 We have a Facebook event set up for real time updates about the event.
 RSVP on the event so we have an estimate of how many folks will be joining us.
 We will be cleaning the stretch of beach from the Monterey commercial wharf to the condos on Del Monte beach.
 We will provide buckets and latex gloves for participants and offer prizes for most unique item and most cigarette butts collected at the end of the two hours.
 The clean up is free.
 We highly encourage guests to bring their own gloves, buckets, trash pickers or other tools if they have them.
 Dress in warm layers and bring a bottle of water or other beverage with you! (preferably reusable)

 Conservation is something we do together!
 Check out the partners we work with to promote conservation and collaborate on projects.